Ghoulboy78/Scarpet-edit/docs/README.md

 with any of them.

-To install and use, go to the [Github Releases section](https://github.com/Ghoulboy78/Scarpet-Edit/releases), grab the latest release (the first zip file, or the `world-edit.sc` file only if you don't care about translations), and unzip it either into your world's `scripts` folder if you want it for a single world, or in `.minecraft/config/carpet/scripts` to use it in any world (note that languages and structures need to be present per world, Scarpet limitation).
+To install and use, go to the [Github Releases section](https://github.com/Ghoulboy78/Scarpet-Edit/releases), grab the latest release (the first zip file, or the `se.sc` file only if you don't care about translations), and unzip it either into your world's `scripts` folder if you want it for a single world, or in `.minecraft/config/carpet/scripts` to use it in any world (note that languages and structures need to be present per world, Scarpet limitation).
 Documentation and help can be found [here](/docs/Documentation.md), and